2016 Goshen Gallop

 2016 was a huge success and we can't wait to see you again!
-Feel free to contact firstname.lastname@example.org with questions or suggestions for next year's race.
+Feel free to contact firstname.lastname@example.org at anytime with questions or comments.

 2017 Race Entry, GG Swag, BBQ Meal Ticket, and bag of sponsor goodies.

 The Goshen Gallop originated in 1978 from the idea that Blueberry Hill Inn ought to host an event in the summer to match our annual winter event, the American Ski Marathon.
 In the early years the race took the runners through the roads of Goshen only, incorporating the ever famous and very steep Carlisle Hill known as “Goshen Heartbreak Hill”.
 Sometime in the early 80’s it was decided to make the Goshen Gallop a trail race, using the Blueberry Hill cross country ski trails and a few of Goshen’s rugged gravel roads.
 The course remains the same to this day, and has challenged and rewarded generations of runners from New England and beyond; due to its elevation profile and defensive running on tough terrain it was coined as the “toughest 10.2K in New England”.

 Over the years the Goshen Gallop has been held through every variety of weather elements--from the “mud run” in the 90’s, to high humidity, threatening thunderstorms, to low humidity and dust.
 Always held the 3rd Saturday of July, the Goshen Gallop is decidedly the event of the summer.
 For 30 years the philosophy of the Goshen Gallop has been to stress the fun of the event by including great music, fantastic food and celebrated friendships.